Laurasia

 Laurentia, Avalonia, Baltica, and a series of smaller terranes, collided in the Caledonian orogeny c.
-400 Ma to form Laurussia (also known as Euramerica, or the Old Red Sandstone Continent).
+400 Mya to form Laurussia.
 Laurussia then collided with Gondwana to form Pangaea.
-Kazakhstania and Siberia were then added to Pangaea 290–300 Ma to form Laurasia.
+Kazakhstania and Siberia were then added to Pangaea 290–300 Mya to form Laurasia.
 Laurasia finally became an independent continental mass when Pangaea broke up into Gondwana and Laurasia.

 Terminology and origin of the concept

-Laurentia, the Palaeozoic core of North America and continental fragments that now make up part of Europe, collided with Baltica and Avalonia in the Caledonian orogeny c.
+Laurentia, the Palaeozoic core of North America and continental fragments that now make up part of Europe, collided with Baltica and Avalonia in the Caledonian orogeny from c.
 430–420 Mya to form Laurussia.
-In the Late Carboniferous Laurussia and Gondwana formed Pangaea.
+In the Late Carboniferous, Laurussia and Gondwana collided and formed Pangaea.
 Siberia and Kazakhstania finally collided with Baltica in the Late Permian to form Laurasia.

-A series of continental blocks that now form East and Southeast Asia were later added to Laurasia.
+A series of continental blocks that now form East Asia and Southeast Asia were later added to Laurasia.

-In 1904–1909 Austrian geologist Eduard Suess proposed that the continents in the Southern Hemisphere were once merged into a larger continent called Gondwana.
-In 1915 German meteorologist Alfred Wegener proposed the existence of a supercontinent called Pangaea.
-In 1937 South African geologist Alexander du Toit proposed that Pangaea was divided into two larger landmasses, Laurasia in the Northern Hemisphere and Gondwana in the Southern Hemisphere, separated by the Tethys Ocean.
+In 1904–1909, Austrian geologist Eduard Suess proposed that the continents in the Southern Hemisphere were once merged into a larger continent called Gondwana.
+In 1915, German meteorologist Alfred Wegener proposed the existence of a supercontinent that he called Pangaea.
+In 1937, South African geologist Alexander du Toit proposed that Pangaea was divided into two larger landmasses, Laurasia in the Northern Hemisphere and Gondwana in the Southern Hemisphere, separated by the Tethys Ocean.

 "Laurussia" was defined by Swiss geologist Peter Ziegler in 1988 as the merger between Laurentia and Baltica along the northern Caledonian suture.
 The "Old Red Continent" is an informal name often used for the Silurian-Carboniferous deposits in the central landmass of Laurussia.

-Several earlier supercontinents proposed and debated in the 1990s and later (e.g. Rodinia, Nuna, Nena) included earlier connections between Laurentia, Baltica, and Siberia.
+Several earlier supercontinents proposed and debated in the 1990s and later (e.g. Rodinia, Nuna, Nena) included earlier connections between Laurentia, Baltica, Siberia.
 These original connections apparently survived through one and possibly even two Wilson Cycles, though their intermittent duration and recurrent fit is debated.